Galen Cisco (Courtesy of the Toronto Blue Jays)

 This article was written by Les Masterson

-Though Galen Cisco pitched in nearly 200 games over his seven-year major league career, his athletic accomplishments were much more substantial than that, appearing in the Rose Bowl as a young man, and still helping major league pitchers four decades later.
+Galen Cisco (Courtesy of the Toronto Blue Jays)Though Galen Cisco pitched in nearly 200 games over his seven-year major-league career, his athletic accomplishments were much more substantial and longer-lasting than that: He played in a Rose Bowl game as a young man, and was still helping major-league pitchers four decades later.

-In his senior year the Buckeyes went to the Rose Bowl on New Year’s Day 1958.
-Before a big game, many athletes focus strictly on the showdown, but that wasn’t true for young Galen Cisco.
+In his senior year Ohio State went to the Rose Bowl on New Year’s Day 1958.
+Before a big game, many athletes focus strictly on the showdown, but that wasn’t true for Cisco.
 Preparing for the biggest (and final) gridiron game of his college career, he made a life-changing decision.
-Hayes told his players that anyone who was married could bring their wives free to Pasadena, Calif., to attend the Rose Bowl game.
+Coach Hayes told his players that anyone who was married could bring their wives free to Pasadena to attend the Rose Bowl game.
 Cisco was engaged to his longtime girlfriend, Martha.
 With this Rose Bowl-colored carrot dangling over their heads, Galen and Martha decided there was no reason to wait until after the football season to tie the knot.
+“She married me and got a free trip to the Rose Bowl,” Cisco recalled.

 While some players suffered under Hayes’ rough nature, Cisco enjoyed playing for him.
 “He was a very, very fundamentally-minded coach.
 He didn’t get too fancy.
 He didn’t pass a lot.
 He seemed to think that if you take a few plays and play them better than anyone else, you’re going to be successful,” said Cisco.
 “He was a no-nonsense guy.
 He probably was one of the most prepared people I have ever been around.”

 While teaching young running backs how to find holes each autumn, Cisco spent his springs and summers becoming a more accomplished pitcher.
 Along with brief 1959 stops in Raleigh and Allentown (Eastern), he won 15 games with a Midwest League-leading 2.23 ERA for Waterloo.
-The next year he finished 3-7, but with a fine 2.93 ERA, for Minneapolis in the American Association in 1960, and joined the Seattle Rainiers of the Pacific Coast League in 1961.
+The next year he finished 3-7, but with a fine 2.93 ERA, for Minneapolis in the American Association, and joined the Seattle Rainiers of the Pacific Coast League in 1961.

 Along with teammates Dick Radatz and Don Schwall, Cisco pitched for manager Johnny Pesky in Seattle.
-In his nine games with the Rainiers that year, Cisco finished 6-1, compiled a 1.54 ERA and completed five of his starts.
+In his nine games with the Rainiers that year, Cisco finished 6-1, compiled a 1.54 ERA, and completed five of his starts.
 Cisco was clearly ready for the call, and he quickly followed his teammate Schwall to Boston.

 Schwall himself said that the Galen Cisco who pitched in Boston was not the same guy who was his teammate in the minors.
 “When he came up here, he got off to a bad start.
 Then he began to press.
-He wasn’t pitching normally and as a result he didn’t look like the pitcher he was when I was with him in Minneapolis and Seattle,” Schwall told The Sporting News after the 1961 season.
+He wasn’t pitching normally and as a result he didn’t look like the pitcher he was when I was with him in Minneapolis and Seattle,” Schwall told The Sporting News after the 1961 season.3

 The right-handed pitcher went from a mediocre team to one of the worst in the history of baseball.
 “We had guys who couldn’t hit the ball and didn’t catch it,” Cisco recalled.
 Cisco now played for Casey Stengel, a learning experience for the young pitcher.
 After splitting two decisions in September 1962, Cisco was 7-15, 4.34, in 51 games in 1963.